aagnone3/audio_visualization/README.md

 Currently myself and Alex Barnett.
 We are happy to enhance this project with others, don't hesitate to reach out!
 A special thanks goes out to Alex Barnett for the initial version of this project.

-## License

-This software is released with the Apache License.
-Download it, use it, change it, share it.
-Just keep the license!